Free cookie consent management tool by TermsFeed

 Configuring replication

-A live backup of Appian involves four different types of data that require four different replication mechanisms.
+A live backup of Appian involves five different types of data that require five different replication mechanisms.

 • File system: Appian stores some of its system data, such as uploaded documents, archived processes, and more, on the host server's file system.